-To clarify the mechanisms by which glacial ice sheets modify the recovery time of the AMOC, partially coupled experiments were are conducted (Table 2).
-In these experiments, the atmospheric forcing - wind stress and atmospheric freshwater flux

-(precipitation, evaporation and river runoff) - that drove the ocean was replaced with monthly elimatology.climatologies.
+To clarify the mechanisms by which glacial ice sheets modify the recovery time of the AMOC, partially coupled experiments were conducted (Table 2).
+In these experiments, the atmospheric forcing - wind stress and atmospheric freshwater flux (precipitation, evaporation and river runoff) - that drove the ocean was replaced with monthly climatology.
 The heat flux was unchanged in these experiments, as it was strongly coupled with the sea surface temperature and fixing the surface heat conditions has an unrealistic impact on the AMOC (Schmittner et al. 2002, Gregory et al. 2005, Marozke 2012).
-Atmospheric forcing was replaced with monthly elimatology climatologies of the last 100 years of the hosing period in each experiment.
-Thus, this forcing diddoes not include atmospheric noise, which itself can induce a mode shift of the AMOC (Ganopolski and Rahmstrof 2001, Kleppin et al. 2015).
-Nevertheless, similar conclusion is obtained when raw daily fields obtained from the last 100 years of the hosing period are used instead of monthly climatologies (Fig. S1).
+Atmospheric forcing was replaced with monthly climatology of the last 100 years of the hosing period in each experiment.
+Thus, this forcing did not include atmospheric noise, which itself can induce a mode shift of the AMOC (Ganopolski and Rahmstrof 2001, Kleppin et al. 2015).
 Understanding the role of atmospheric noise is beyond the scope of this study, but should be explored in other studies.

-Five partially coupled experiments were are conducted under MIS3H and MIS3-5aiceH (Table 2).
-All of the experiments were are initiated from the first year of the cessation of freshwater hosing, which corresponded correspond to the period when the climate and AMOC hadhave settled to the stadial state (see Figs. 11 and 12).
-The first two experiments served serve as a validation of the method; the atmospheric forcing wasis replaced with the elimatologymonthly climatologies in MIS3H and 210 MIS3-5aiceH.
+Five partially coupled experiments were conducted under MIS3H and MIS3-5aiceH (Table 2).
+All of the experiments were initiated from the first year of the cessation of freshwater hosing, which corresponded to the period when the climate and AMOC had settled to the stadial state (see Figs. 11 and 12).
+The first two experiments served as a validation of the method; the atmospheric forcing was replaced with the climatology in MIS3H and MIS3-5aiceH.
 These experiments are named PC-MIS3H and PC-MIS3-5aiceH, respectively.
-We regarded regard the method as valid when these experiments reproduced reproduce the general difference of MIS3H and MIS3-5aiceH.
-In the other three experiments, the atmospheric forcing wasis replaced with different forcing.
-(Table 2).
-In PC-MIS3H wind, the surface wind stress of MIS3-5aiceH was applied to MIS3H.
-In PC-MIS3H water, the atmospheric freshwater flux of MIS3-5aiceH was is applied to MIS3H.
-In PC-MIS3H windwater, the atmospheric freshwater flux and surface wind stress of MIS3-5aiceH were are 215 applied to MIS3H.
-From these experiments, the impact of differences in the wind wasis estimated as the difference between PC-MIS3H wind and PC-MIS3H, the impact of differences in the atmospheric freshwater flux was sestimated as the difference between PC-MIS3H_water and PC-MIS3H, and the impact of differences in the surface cooling was is estimated as the difference between PC-MIS3H windwater and PC-MIS3-5aiceH- (Table 2).
+We regarded the method as valid when these experiments reproduced the general difference of MIS3H and MIS3-5aiceH.
+In the other three experiments, the atmospheric forcing was replaced with different forcing.
+In PC-MIS3H_wind, the surface wind stress of MIS3-5aiceH was applied to MIS3H.
+In PC-MIS3H_water, the atmospheric freshwater flux of MIS3-5aiceH was applied to MIS3H.
+In PC-MIS3H_windwater, the atmospheric freshwater flux and surface wind stress of MIS3-5aiceH were applied to MIS3H.
+From these experiments, the impact of differences in the wind was estimated as the difference between PC-MIS3H_wind and PC-MIS3H, the impact of differences in the atmospheric freshwater flux was estimated as the difference between PC-MIS3H_water and PC-MIS3H, and the impact of differences in the surface cooling was estimated as the difference between PC-MIS3H windwater and PC-MIS3-5aiceH.
 Note that the effect of surface cooling (heat flux) was estimated as a residual, following previous studies (Gregory et al. 2005).
-The surface cooling effect 220 included includes the effects of changes in freshwater flux of sea ice.
+The surface cooling effect included the effects of changes in freshwater flux of sea ice.